Past Events

 The Innocence Projects Day coincides, annually, with National Pro Bono Week.
 It invites staff and students from the 20+ member university innocence projects to reach out to their local communities between the 10-14 November 2008 to educate the public about the wrongful conviction and imprisonment of the innocent, which led to the establishment of the Innocence Network UK (INUK) and its member innocence projects.

-3rd Annual INUK National Training Programme for Innocence Projects
+3rd Annual INUK Training Conference for Innocence Projects

 DATE: 24th – 26th October 2008